rustyinfinity/StashNfoExporter/README.md

 ```
 pip install -r requirements.txt
 ```

+## For people using Dockers
+They can refer to this post https://github.com/rustyinfinity/StashNfoExporter/issues/1#issuecomment-1902639819

 # What it does ?
 It will automatically create "filename.nfo" for all the organized files at the same directory of the video file when any movie is added or updated .